petr-kalinin/progtexts2/python_basics_en/4_strings.rst

   47    ``/``         63    ``?``         79    ``O``         95    ``_``        111    ``o``        127    —
 =====  =======  ==  =====  =======  ==  =====  =======  ==  =====  =======  ==  =====  =======  ==  =====  =======

-Here, the #32 is the space character (blank area " ").
+Here, the #32 is the space character (blank spot " ").

 Characters enumerated from #0 to #31 are the so-called *control codes* which aren't really interesting to us yet (as well as the character #127),